2348hi/TrailblazerX/README.md

 The next generation unblocked game websites!

-TrailblazerX, also known as an unblocked gaming hub, has a built-in proxy system, With a ton of games.
+TrailblazerX, also known as a static unblocked gaming website, has a built-in proxy, With a ton of games.

 This is the new and improved version of my old website ProxyNetWeb.
 There will be credits for this website at the bottem of the page.